Skip to content

 Terminal window

-GITHUB_TOKEN=ghp_your_token_here curl -fsSL https://raw.githubusercontent.com/SailfinIO/sailfin/main/install.sh | bash
+curl -fsSL https://raw.githubusercontent.com/SailfinIO/sailfin/main/install.sh | GITHUB_TOKEN=ghp_your_token_here bash

-Alternatively, pin the version explicitly with VERSION=0.5.1 — this skips the API call and downloads the asset directly.
+Alternatively, pin the version explicitly with VERSION=<version> — this constructs the asset name directly and can avoid the release-list lookup.

 If PowerShell refuses to run the install script, you may need to allow remote scripts for the current session: